Emertechs-Labs/e-chain/docs/ENVIRONMENT_SETUP_SUMMARY.md

 ./setup-env.sh
 ```

-This will guide you through the entire setup process interactively.
+This will guide you through the core setup process interactively.

 **After completion:** You'll be ready to deploy to production and continue with the beta launch checklist!

 ---

-**Generated:** October 26, 2025
+**Generated:** October 27, 2025
 **Next Task:** Configure external services → Deploy to production